32 Great Places To Eat Something Kind Of Healthy For DinnerWhere to go when you want to eat “kind of healthy” and not leave hungry.

 At Lighthouse, you can very easily eat something healthy without trying to eat something healthy.
 The menu is made up of filling, interesting vegetable dishes and simple proteins (the roast chicken is phenomenal), all done really well and at reasonable prices.
 Add in the indoor/outdoor space, the daily oyster happy hour, and the ridiculously good burger on hand in case you decide you can be a little less healthy, and this place is officially our favorite weeknight spot in Williamsburg.

-Dudley’s is a Lower East Side restaurant that’s usually filled with very trendy, attractive people, and which also happens to serve several tasty salads and a great roasted chicken.
+Dudley’s is a Lower East Side restaurant that’s usually filled with very trendy people who own tiny dogs, and it also happens to serve several good salads and a roast chicken.
 Maybe skip the fries that come with the chicken, or maybe don’t.

 Greeks figured out the enjoyable, healthy food thing a long time back.
 How?
 They invented the perfect salad that doesn’t even involve lettuce.
 Kiki’s serves Greek food in Chinatown, and while you can get your food covered in French fries here, there are a lot of ways to eat pretty healthy at Kiki’s - make sure the Horiatiki salad is in your order.

 Seamore’s is entirely built around the idea of a kind of healthy dinner.
-The starring item here is the Reel Deal, which gets you a piece of fish (sustainably caught!), plus three daily market sides (which are usually sort of healthy).
+The star item here is the Reel Deal, which gets you a piece of fish plus three daily market sides.
 The salads are great too, and we might roll our eyes at the fact that they serve vegan frozen yogurt for dessert, if it weren’t so good.

-A proper restaurant in Tribeca from the people who brought you the acai bowl extravaganza that is Two Hands Cafe in Nolita, brunch here is typically a highly crowded scene, but dinner is significantly calmer.
+A full-service restaurant in Tribeca from the people who brought you the acai bowl extravaganza that is Two Hands Cafe in Nolita.
+Bunch here is typically a highly crowded scene, but dinner is significantly calmer.
 There’s grilled salmon and braised chicken, plus some more fun appetizers like little shrimp sliders.